zoemcsweeney2001/zoemcsweeney2001.github.io/about.md

-# About
+# About  :wave:

-This is where you put the contents of your *About* page.
-Like all your pages, it's in [Markdown](https://guides.github.com/features/mastering-markdown/) format.
+This Blog is by me, Zoe McSweeney, A 5th Year Electrical Engineering Student with the University of Queensland It is about my experience and an over view of the fastai course by Jeremy Howard see here ["Jeremy's Course](https://course.fast.ai/).